edugonzaloalmorox/bdownweb/content/about/_index.md

 hidden = true
 +++

 Welcome to my page.
 I am a ESRC PhD researcher at [Newcastle University](http://www.ncl.ac.uk/business-school/).
-My primary research is based on the area of applied microeconomics.My main focus is on health economics problems.
+My primary research is based on the area of applied microeconomics.
+My main focus is on health economics problems.
+My PhD analyses the market of long term care in England
 For more details of what I currently do please click on my [CV](../images/cv-edu_2018.pdf)

-***

-### _Research and PhD_

-My PhD analyses the market of long term care in England.
-I am using empirical methods to factors that affect the provision and funding of these services.

-The first [working paper](https://mpra.ub.uni-muenchen.de/81987/1/MPRA_paper_81987.pdf) studies how high prices in the English housing market affects the provision of residential care.
 ***

 ### _Publications_